rackerlabs/docs-offerings/docs/api-reference/methods/get-product.rst

        - ``per 10000 MB``
    * - product.\ productOfferingPrice.\ priceDetails.\ prices.\ *price*
      - Complex type
-     - An info block containing information about a price.
+     - An info block that contains information about a price.
    * - product.\ productOfferingPrice.\ priceDetails.\ prices.\ price.\ *amount*
      - String
      - The price of the product.